altafulla/kanban-api/README.md

 This project is the backend of the Kanban Board Project.
 It is written in .NET Core.
+The purpose of this project is to serve both as a Kanban app and also as a foundation for future personal projects.

 ## Entity Relationship Model